Compass: Divination Device

-Some claims state that the first compasses in ancient Han dynasty China were made of lodestone, a naturally magnetized ore of iron.
+Some claims state that the first devices utilising lodestone's natural magnetic properties were in ancient Han dynasty China.
 The earliest mention of a needle's attraction appears in a work composed between 20 and 100 AD, the Lunheng (Balanced Inquiries): "A lodestone attracts a needle."
 In the 2nd century BC, Chinese geomancers were experimenting with the magnetic properties of lodestone to make a "south-pointing spoon" for divination.
 When it is placed on a smooth bronze plate, the spoon would invariably rotate to a north–south axis.
 While this has been shown to work, archaeologists have yet to discover an actual spoon made of magnetite in a Han tomb.

-A similar compass that used an iron fish to point north in a vessel of oil appeared in Southern India in the 4th century AD.
+Navigational compass

-Later compasses were made of iron needles, magnetized by striking them with a lodestone, which appeared in China by 1088 during the Song dynasty, as described by Shen Kuo.
+The first compasses used for navigation appeared in China by 1088 during the Song dynasty, as described by Shen Kuo.
+These compasses were made of iron needles, magnetized by striking them with a lodestone.
 Dry compasses began to appear around 1300 in Medieval Europe and the Islamic world.
 This was supplanted in the early 20th century by the liquid-filled magnetic compass.

+Some historians believe that a compass that used an iron fish to point north in a vessel of oil was use in 4th century Southern India, although others believe that evidence of compasses being used prior to the 11th century is very weak.